California Rodeo Salinas: 1935 to present

 Today, the California Rodeo Salinas is the largest and most popular rodeo in California.
 It is one of the top PRCA rodeos televised on The Cowboy Channel and live-streamed on The Cowboy Channel Plus application.

 The 2020 edition of the California Rodeo Salinas was rescheduled from its usual July run to October because of the COVID-19 pandemic.
-However, after several months, the event was canceled altogether.
+However, after several months, the event was cancelled altogether.

-The PRCA’s ProRodeo Tour Finale in September moved to the California Rodeo Salinas in 2021 from its previous home at the Washington State Fair in Puyallup, Washington.
+The PRCA's ProRodeo Tour Finale in September moved to the California Rodeo Salinas in 2021 from its previous home at the Washington State Fair in Puyallup, Washington.

-In 2022, the PRCA’s ProRodeo Tour was renamed as the NFR Playoff Series.
-The California Rodeo Salinas will be returning to its usual July run and will be a regular season tour stop on said tour, while the tour’s finale will be returning to Puyallup, Washington in September.
+The Professional Bull Riders (PBR) hosted an event during the California Rodeo Salinas for several years.
+However, since 2022, the all-bull riding event at the rodeo is a PRCA Xtreme Bulls tour stop.
+Also in 2022, the PRCA's ProRodeo Tour was renamed as the Playoff Series.
+The California Rodeo Salinas returned to its usual July run and is a regular season stop on said tour, while the tour's finale returned to Puyallup, Washington in September.
+However, as of 2023, the Playoff Series finale now takes place in Sioux Falls, South Dakota.

+Other events have appeared there including monster truck shows, and a famous publicity stunt happened on May 31, 1992, at a show promoted by the late Dave Matthews where a stipulation was added to qualifying stating that the slowest qualifying truck would be dropped from a crane.
+Mike Welch, famous monster truck driver built a truck called Muscle Beach with no front suspension and a regular car engine specifically for the drop and purposely finished last, and the truck was hoisted and fell 100 ft from the crane, and fell apart as part of the gimmick.